 Clyde Burton Oasis, a collaboration through Design Advocates, is currently fundraising for its first phase of completion.
 The design will create a rooftop “room” on top of Clyde Burton House, a single-room-occupancy (SRO) housing facility serving 33 formerly homeless men and women over the age of 55.

 Low Rise: Housing Ideas for Los Angeles, re-reoriented zoning “from a focus on transactions to kinship” and to addressed “the scale of the anthropocene itself,” and received an honorable mention from the city of Los Angeles.

-Peter lectures as part of the MAS Context Fall Talks 2020 series on collectively adapted housing in China.
+Yi lectures as part of the MAS Context Fall Talks 2020 series on collectively adapted housing in China.

-Laura is awarded an artist residency through the Montello Foundation.
+Peterson is awarded an artist residency at the Montello Foundation.

-Peter is awarded a grant through the Rice Design Alliance to research and develop a design for inclusive housing based on the historic Single Room Occupancy model.
+Yi receives a grant through the Rice Design Alliance to develop an inclusive housing model based on the historic Single Room Occupancy model.

-Building Subjects, authored by Peter, is published by Standpunkte.
-The book distills four collective housing typologies in China into sixteen projective parts, and was completed in collaboration with art historian Nancy P. Lin and graphic design studios Normal and Some All None.
-The project received a publication grant from the Graham Foundation.
+Building Subjects, authored by Peter and published by Standpunkte, distills four collective housing typologies in China.
+Completed in collaboration with Nancy P. Lin, Normal and Some All None.
+The project received a grant from the Graham Foundation.